 CFUW establishes its policies at its Annual General Meeting (AGM) where members debate resolutions developed at the grassroots level.
 Following the AGM, delegations from CFUW meet with provincial and the federal to governments to present the CFUW Policy Brief.

-CFUW is a founding member of the International Federation of University Women (IFUW), an organization of 71 national affiliates with a membership of over 180,000.
-Through IFUW, CFUW provides support for women worldwide, in their pursuit of higher education and economic stability.
+CFUW is a founding member of Graduate Women International – GWI (formerly International Federation of University Women (IFUW), an organization of 71 national affiliates with a membership of over 180,000.
+Through GWI, CFUW provides support for women worldwide, in their pursuit of higher education and economic stability.

 CFUW has consultative status at the United Nations Economic and Social Council (ECOSOC) in New York and sends a delegate to the March meeting.